chris985/crm/README.md

 3. Create an empty database
 4. Rename `/.env.example` to `/.env` and configure the application variables to connect to the database per: https://laravel.com/docs/5.4/configuration
 5. Run the Artisan database migrator to create the database schema.
 You can do this by running `php artisan migrate` from a command line in the root application folder `/`.
 Or, to create the schema and also add dummy records find `/database/seeds/DatabaseSeeder.php.example` and rename it to `DatabaseSeeder.php` and run `php artisan migrate --seed`
-6. Manually create 2 folders: `/public/media/people` and `/public/media/places`.
-Otherwise you will be unable to save images.
+6.  ~Manually create 2 folders: `/public/media/people` and `/public/media/places`.
+Otherwise you will be unable to save images.~ No longer have to do this!
+I figured out Git
 7. Check to be sure that all files have completed copying and the database structure has been created sucessfully.
 That's it!
 Enjoy!

 ## 1.4  UPDATING